anoeye/anoeye/README.md

 ## 👋 Hello there!
-My name is Anoeye
+My name is Anoeye!
-I am a 16-year-old aspiring programmer who has been actively learning to code since 2022.
+I am a 16-year-old self taught programmer who has been actively learning to code since 2022.

 I am constantly seeking opportunities to expand my knowledge and skills in various programming languages and technologies.
 I enjoy challenging myself with new projects that help me to grow as a developer.